Monk Edwards

-William Bennett "Monk" Edwards (July 19, 1920 – May 19, 2009) was an American football offensive lineman in the National Football League for the New York Giants.
-He played college football at Baylor University as a fullback from 1936 to 1939 and was drafted in the sixteenth round of the 1940 NFL Draft.
+William Bennett "Monk" Edwards (July 19, 1920 – May 19, 2009) was an American professional football lineman in the National Football League (NFL) for the New York Giants.
+He played college football at Baylor University as a fullback from 1936 to 1939 and was selected in the 18th round of the 1940 NFL draft.

 Career

 Monk became a lawyer and served in the Federal Bureau of Investigation during World War II.
 He worked in the legal department for Gulf Oil from 1946 until he retired in 1976.